NoahHsu/Daas/README.md

 1. .drl directory : contains all the .drl that might be used.

-   We put the .drl file in the folder as the package hierachy.
-In .drl, we can define (see the [Drools documents](https://docs.jboss.org/drools/release/7.55.0.Final/drools-docs/html_single/index.html) for more details)
+   We put the .drl file in the folder as the package hierarchy.
+In .drl, we can define (see the [Drools documents](https://docs.jboss.org/drools/release/7.55.0.Final/drools-docs/html_single/index.html) for more details).

    1. **Fact**: like class in java, For the input/output of API.
-   2. **Rules**: a group(step) of Rules, represent the logic.
+   2. **Rules**: a group(step) of Rules, represents the logic.

 2. application.yaml : setting for server and define the API how to use the .drl

    - Server properties
-     1. `server.port`: Define the port listened by server
+     1. `server.port`: Define the port listened to by the server
      2. `drl-repo.file-paths`: Arrays, Define the directory application will find the .drl files
-   - Rule-Service prepertoes
+   - Rule-Service preperties
      1. `dass-service.services`: Arrays of Rule-Services definition as below
         1. `code`: Code for the Rule-Service.
 Effects the url as `{ip}:{port}/rule/fire/{code}`
         2. `version`: Version number for the Rule-Service.
-        3. `effetiveDateTime`: Start effective date time, formating in `YYYY-MM-DD HH:MM:SS`.
+        3. `effetiveDateTime`: Start effective date-time, formating in `YYYY-MM-DD HH:MM:SS`.
-           Will be compare to the `info.caseCreatedDate` in request body.
+           Will be compared to the `info.caseCreatedDate` in request body.
-        4. `ineffetiveDateTime`: End effective date time, formating in `YYYY-MM-DD HH:MM:SS`.
+        4. `ineffetiveDateTime`: End effective date-time, formating in `YYYY-MM-DD HH:MM:SS`.
-           Will be compare to the `info.caseCreatedDate` in request body.
+           Will be compared to the `info.caseCreatedDate` in the request body.
         5. `rules`: Arrays for used **Rules** in the version of Rule-Service
            1. `package-name`: Define the path where can find the .drl file in one of `drl-repo.file-paths`
            2. `code`: Define the file name of the .drl file